User1Jazz/ApexAI/Documentation/ApexAI-Documentation-Main.md

 ### Workflow
 - Create a script that manages character attributes (i.e. character preferences)
 - Add preferences script and `AIStateMachine` to your character
-- Create states and define transitions list for each state
+- Create states and define transitions list for each state; [See how to create custom states](#defining-custom-states)
 - Add the initial state to the state machine component attached to the character

 ---